UtrechtUniversity/yoda-clienttools/README.md

   -y {1.7,1.8,1.9,1.10}, --yoda-version {1.7,1.8,1.9,1.10}
                         Override Yoda version on the server -i INTERNAL_DOMAINS, --internal-domains INTERNAL_DOMAINS
-                        Comma-separated list of internal email domains to the Yoda server --offline-check, -c   Only checks user file format --online-check, -C    Check mode (online): Verifies that all users in the user file exist.
+                        Comma-separated list of internal email domains to the Yoda server, or "all" if all domains should be considered internal

+  --offline-check, -c   Only checks user file format --online-check, -C    Check mode (online): Verifies that all users in the user file exist.
   --verbose, -v         Verbose mode: print additional debug information.